 waterBOB Emergency Drinking Water Storage: Have you considered storing water in your bathtub?
 The Water Bob is a bladder that you can use in your bathtub to store water if you know that a storm, flood, or hurricane is brewing.

-Katadyn Vario Microfilter Water Filtration System: This highly regard water filtration system is currently on sale for $69.99 which is 26% off the normal price of $94.95.
-The Katadyn system combines the benefits of easy operation, high water output, and extended cartridge life.
+Katadyn Vario Microfilter Water Filtration System: The Katadyn system combines the benefits of easy operation, high water output, and extended cartridge life.
 Not only that, it filters up to 2 quarts per minute of pumping.

 Colloidal Silver Medical Uses, Toxicology & Manufacture: If you are interested in learning more about colloidal silver, this is the book to get.
 It is written by John Hill, the same author of How to Live on Wheat which I reviewed awhile back in my article Why Store Wheat – Wheat 101 for Newbies.